niels-hop/repo-structure-copier/README.md

 ## Features

+- Works across all folders in multi-root workspaces
+- Lets you preview and select files before exporting
+- Shows progress with the ability to cancel long operations
+- Respects `.repoignore`, `.gitignore` and VS Code's `files.exclude`
-- Copies the entire structure of your repository to the clipboard
+- Copies to clipboard or saves the output to a file
-- Includes file contents in the copied structure
-- Respects `.repoignore` rules for excluding files and directories
-- Provides a token count for the copied structure
+- Provides a token count for the final selection

 ## Usage